Ex-Ivorian leader Gbagbo acquitted of war crimes, to be freed

 International Criminal Court judges on Tuesday acquitted former Ivorian leader Laurent Gbagbo of all war crimes charges and ordered his immediate release in a blow to prosecutors who have lost other major cases in recent years.

-THE HAGUE: International Criminal Court judges on Tuesday acquitted former Ivorian leader Laurent Gbagbo of all war crimes charges and ordered his immediate release in a blow to prosecutors who have lost other major cases in recent years.
+THE HAGUE/ABIDJAN: The International Criminal Court acquitted former Ivorian leader Laurent Gbagbo of all war crimes charges on Tuesday and ordered his immediate release to the joy of dancing supporters.

-Presiding Judge Cuno Tarfusser said prosecutors failed to prove their case against Gbagbo and co-defendant Charles Blé Goudé, a close ally and former political youth leader, who were ordered to be set free.
+In a severe blow to prosecutors, who have lost other major cases in recent years, presiding Judge Cuno Tarfusser said they failed to prove accusations against Gbagbo and co-defendant Charles Blé Goudé, a former political youth leader.

-"The majority finds that the prosecution has failed to demonstrate there was a common plan to keep Mr. Gbagbo in power that included the commission of crimes against civilians," Tarfusser said.
+Gbagbo, 73, and Goudé, 46, hugged in the Hague courtroom when the decision was announced.
+They could be released as soon as Wednesday after procedural hearings.

+Gbagbo is "relieved and happy.
+He is happy to have put his faith in the justice process," said defence lawyer Emmanuel Altit.
+"It is too soon right now to comment on the future and where he will go, but you can imagine he is very attached to Ivory Coast."

 Outside the courthouse, dozens of Gbagbo supporters, many who travelled to The Hague by bus from Paris, broke into cheers and dancing when the verdict was announced.

+Responding to an ICC warrant, Gbagbo was arrested with the help of French and United Nations forces in April 2011 and handed over to the court in November that year.

-Acquittal was a major setback for the prosecution, stung by defeats in cases against Jean-Pierre Bemba, the Congolese ex-vice president released last year after his war crimes conviction was overturned, and Kenyan President Uhuru Kenyatta, who had charges against him dropped in 2015.
+Tuesday's ruling was yet another defeat for prosecutors, who also lost cases against Jean-Pierre Bemba, the Congolese ex-vice president released last year after his war crimes conviction was overturned, and Kenyan President Uhuru Kenyatta, who had charges against him dropped in 2015.

 Prosecutors have only won three war crimes convictions over the past 15 years.

-Gbagbo, 73, and Goudé, had been on trial since 2016 for war crimes allegedly committed under Gbagbo's leadership.

-The former leader faced four counts of crimes against humanity, including murder, rape, persecution and other inhumane acts during post-electoral violence in Ivory Coast between December 2010 and April 2011, when Gbagbo refused to accept defeat by rival Alassane Ouattara.
+Gbagbo faced four counts of crimes against humanity, including murder, rape, persecution and other inhumane acts during post-electoral violence.

 "There is no need for the defence to submit further evidence as the prosecutor has not satisfied the burden of proof," added the judge Tarfusser.